-Winter Circuit is coming… Whether you’re a first-timer or a seasoned veteran, getting ready for the winter circuit can be a challenge.
+The winter equestrian circuit is just around the corner.
+Whether you’re a first-timer or a seasoned veteran, getting yourself and your horse ready for the winter can be a challenge.
 If you are one of the lucky riders, grooms, or trainers migrating south to compete, we put together some tips for preparing for the long months ahead!

 As most people know, UV rays from extended sun exposure can severely damage your skin.
 It may be winter, but wearing plenty of sunscreen at all times is crucial to protecting yourself against painful burns and unsightly tan lines.
 Hats and visors can also help shield your face from the sun.
 Wearing an EquiVisor looks stylish while keeping the sun off your face and out of your eyes during your ride!

 Dark coats can also bleach out from prolonged sun exposure, stripping away that show-ready color and shine you worked so hard for!
 Supplements such as Black-As-Knight help promote a darker coat.
-If you’re getting ready for Winter Circuit the Black-As-Knight Show Formula doesn’t contain paprika for a prohibited substance-free supplement you can use while competing.
+Before you head south for the winter circuit, make sure you have Black-As-Knight Show Formula on hand.
+This product doesn’t contain paprika for a prohibited substance-free supplement you can use while competing.

-In addition to the opening of our NEW Wellington Store & Pharmacy in November (more details to come!), we will have our Mobile Stores set up on the Wellington, Ocala, and Thermal Circuits.
+In addition to our Wellington, FL Store & Pharmacy, we will also have our FarmVet Mobile Stores set up on the Wellington, Ocala, and Thermal Circuits.

 Do you have any packing/preparing tips for fellow equestrians gearing up for winter circuits?
 Let us know in the comments!